 Elections and polls include the following features:

-A count allows you to obtain election results for ballots you have obtained in other ways (e.g., paper ballots or another electronic voting system).
+A count allows you to obtain election results for ranked ballots that you have already collected.
 You can choose a variety of counting methods, such as instant runoff voting, the single transferable vote, and Condorcet voting.
+Counts have more counting options than elections or polls, such as the ability to withdraw candidates and break ties manually.

 Elections and polls have three stages: EDITING, VOTING, and END.
 Counts have two stages: EDITING and END.
 Each of these stages is described in further detail in our pages specifically for elections, polls, and counts.
 Note that once you progress from one stage to the next you cannot go back.
 Please double check that everything is correct before you go on to the next stage.

-If the acccount you login with does not have an email address or has an email address that is bouncing, then you will need to change your email address before using OpaVote (a working email address is required) and this requires a payment of $5.
-Alternatively, you can login with a different account that provides a working email address.
+If the account you log in with does not have an email address or has an email address that is bouncing, then you will need to change your email address before using OpaVote (a working email address is required).

 The management console is the starting point for managing all your items.
 Here, you will find buttons to manage all of your existing items, to create new items, and to make payments.

-From this page, you also set the manager name, manager email address, and time zone that are used for all of your items.
+From the console, you can also set the manager name, manager email address, and time zone that are used for all of your items.

 OpaVote pricing is available on the pricing page.
 If your item goes beyond the free limits, then you need to make a payment to increase the limits.

-The payments page shows a log of payment activity.
-All payments are non-refundable.
+The payments page shows a log of payment activity, and all payments are non-refundable.

 OpaVote uses the BLT format for storing ballots.
 At the end of an election or poll, you can download the ballots into a file in the BLT format.
 For counts, you can upload a file in the BLT format and then count the votes with OpaVote.